Features

 The T9 has my favorite speed and incline controls: Quick Dials.
 You just spin either wheel and adjust the treadmill’s settings.

 There are also two programmable interval keys.
-If these function the same way they do on the Horizon treadmills, you hold them down for three seconds to set them to whatever speed and incline you are at currently.
-They will return the treadmill to those settings whenever you press them.
+You can hold them down for three seconds to set them to your current speed and incline.
+Whenever you press them, the treadmill will return to those settings.

 There are plenty of other buttons for adjusting the display and features.
 You also have media controls for any device you have paired with the treadmill console.